BIBSYSDEV/sikt-programming-task-3/README.md

   "dob": "1992-03-07"
 }
 ```
-Then the data is transformed to:
+Then the data is transformed to something equivalent to this JSON structure:
 ```
 {
   "id": "https://example.org/person/1",